What is a glaze? What are they used for? Is it effective?

 The colours Chocolate Cake, White Cloud and Gray Kitten are already mixed.
 These can be used as a more or less opaque stain depending on the number of coats applied.
 If you want to see the wood grain, just one coat of your tinted glaze and you’re done!

 The Clear Glaze can be mixed with any colour of Colorantic ™ chalk-based paint.
 The recipe is simple: 3/4 of glaze for 1/4 of paint.
 This is how you can create your own “colored opaque stain” according to your needs.

-You can use a coloured glaze on top of any Colorantic ™ chalk based paint and wipe with a clean, dry cloth to obtain a linear finish effect.
+You can use a coloured glaze over a coat of Colorantic ™ paint.
+Just wipe it off with a clean, dry cloth and you will see a linear effect.

 Another technique is to apply 2 coats of tinted glaze to your wood surface.
 Wipe off excess with a clean, dry cloth.
 When the glaze is completely dry (dries very quickly), you can apply your layer of paint and then sand or wipe your paint with a damp cloth.
 You will then see through the paint the glaze tinted in places.